 Finally, use a silicone spatula to stir the dry ingredients into the wet ingredients until they are just combined.

-You don’t want to over-mix the batter, or the bread is gonna be thick and dense.
+You don’t want to over-mix the batter, or the bread will be thick and dense.

 You can add some ingredients to the pumpkin bread to add a crunchy texture and some flavors, including: